KingThommas/AstroBB/README.md

     }
   }
   ```
-- Please don't check if the command was executed from the console.
-  There is only one person using the console, that's me, and I know how to use the commands, so stop doing these unnecessary checks.
-- Please don't check if the command executor has op, you can just use permissions in the `plugin.yml` file.
+- Please don't check if the command was executed from the console or a player or if the executor has op, you can just use permissions in the `plugin.yml` file.
 - If IntelliJ wants you to do a null check, then just do it.
 - Adding comments in unreadable code won't kill you. (or just make readable code)
 - The database doesn't require anything special, except the connect() and disconnect() in the startup logic and shutdown logic.